 American Journal of Epidemiology

 Digital Object Identifier (DOI)

 Kim, Helen; McCulloch, Charles E.; Johnston, S. Claiborne; Lawton, Michael T.; Sidney, Stephen; and Young, William L., "Comparison of 2 approaches for determining the natural history risk of brain arteriovenous malformation rupture" (2010).
-Neurosurgery Articles.
+Neurosurgery.
 993.